List of Saturday Night Live incidents: Fear

 In 1981, director Penelope Spheeris made a film titled The Decline of Western Civilization; the film featured an appearance by the punk rock group Fear.
 This appearance in particular caught the attention of former cast member John Belushi, who lobbied successfully to get the band a spot as a musical guest on the 1981 Halloween episode of SNL.
 Belushi had originally offered Fear the soundtrack for his major motion picture Neighbors.
 The film's producers eventually forced Fear off the project, and Belushi got them the infamous SNL gig as compensation.
 The band's appearance included a group of slam dancers, among them Belushi, Ian MacKaye of Minor Threat (and later Fugazi), Tesco Vee of The Meatmen, Harley Flanagan and John Joseph of the Cro-Mags, and John Brannon of Negative Approach.
 The show's director, Dave Wilson, originally wanted to prevent the dancers from participating, so Belushi offered to be in the episode if the dancers were allowed to stay.
 The result was the shortening of Fear's appearance on TV.
 Frontman Lee Ving started the band's second song by stating, "It's great to be in New Jersey", drawing boos from SNLs New York live audience.
 Fear played "I Don't Care About You", "Beef Bologna", "New York's Alright If You Like Saxophones", and started to play "Let's Have a War" when the telecast faded into commercial.
 The slam dancers left ripe pumpkin remains on the set.
 Cameras, a piano, and other property were damaged in a situation that was close to a stage riot.

-After their SNL appearance, which resulted in $20,000 in damage, some clubs chose not to hire the band.
+After their SNL appearance, which reportedly resulted in $20,000 in damage, some clubs chose not to hire the band.
 A New York Post article later reported the figure to be $500,000.
 This is believed to have originated from Ving, who told the Post that "...we caused $500,000 worth of damage, a cool half a million dollars worth of damage, ‘cause we’re professionals, and I counted the damage myself."
+However, in a more recent interview, Hal Willner stated that the band did not cause any damage to the set, that reports of a riot were overblown, and that the band 'were totally nice people and acted totally professionally'.

 Since this incident, Fear has not appeared on Saturday Night Live again.